Afghanistan–China relations: Qing dynasty

 Ahmad Shah's gifts included four horses, which were painted by the Qing court painter, Giuseppe Castiglione.
 Nonetheless, by the time of the envoy's return journey to Afghanistan, Qianlong made preparations to secure Qing territories.

 In 1759, as the revolt of the Altishahr Khojas crumbled, two descendants of the Afaqi Sufi lineage crossed into Badakhshan, being pursued by the Qing forces.
 Fude, the Qing general of the expedition, demanded that Sultan Shah, the ruler of Badakhshan, to arrest the brothers.
 Sultan Shah accepted, likely wishing to have Qing military aid, especially against the Durrani Empire.
 Distrust occurred between the Qing and Sultan Shah due to the Afaqi descendants residing in Badakhshan for months, including Sultan Shah's possible initial refusal to hand them over, possibly intending to send them to Bukhara.
 Qianlong threatened invasion, which did not occur as one of the descendant's remains were sent to Yarkand.

 The death of the Afaqi brothers spurned relations with the Afghans, causing Sultan Shah to plead to the Qing, claiming that Ahmad Shah intended to exact revenge for their deaths.
 No immediate Afghan invasion occurred.
 The Qing however, faced numerous frustrations with their tributaries in Central Asia, including a major revolt in Uch-Turfan that required tremendous effort to defeat.

 As a result, Qianlong adopted a policy of strict non-interference, realizing that Qing troops in Altishahr were significantly stretched and spread thin.
 The Afghans, however, seen as a threat, would show the weakness of Qing control in the region.

 In August 1768, Qianlong was informed of the Afghan invasion of Badakhshan led by Shah Wali Khan in May, with Afghan forces seizing Sultan Shah's capital, Fayzabad, who fled north.
 A Qing agent, Yunggui, held the position that the Qing should interfere in the conflict.
-Qianlong, however, affirmed that military intervention would irrational, and strictly forbade any military interference.
+Qianlong, however, affirmed that military intervention would be irrational, and strictly forbade any military interference.
 Historians see this as surprising, as the invasion by the Afghans threatened the Qing Empire itself.